Jogye Order: History

-The Jogye was thus established as the representative Seon order until the persecution of the Joseon dynasty.
-Due to its inclusive nature, and emphasis on continual discipline, the Jogye gained considerable support from the military establishment, and developed across monasteries all over the Korean peninsula.
+The Jogye Order was established as the leading Seon tradition until the persecution during the Joseon dynasty.
+Its inclusive nature and emphasis on continuous discipline garnered significant support from the military establishment, allowing it to flourish in monasteries across the Korean peninsula.

-However, during the Joseon, Buddhism was repressed in favor of Neo-Confucianism.
+However, during the Joseon period, Buddhism was repressed in favor of Neo-Confucianism.
 During the reign of Sejong (r.
 1418-1450), two sects were formed, one of all the doctrinal schools and another of all the Seon schools.
 These were then temporarily disbanded under the reign of Yonsangun (r.
 1494-1506), resulting in great confusion.

-However, during the Japanese invasions of Korea (1592–1598), National Masters Seosan and Samyeong raised armies that protected the nation, which improved the situation of Buddhism for a time.
-However it was not until the political reforms of 1895 that monks were permitted in the cities again.
-Then in 1899, under the leadership of Seon Master Gyeongheo (1849-1912), monks petitioned from Haeinsa to reestablish the traditions and the philosophical basis for a reconstructed Buddhist order.
-Eventually, the Wonjong and Imjejong orders of the Linji school were founded, and attempts were made to revive the doctrinal schools and to reestablish activities in the cities, but these movements were soon suppressed during the Japanese occupation, which began in 1910.
+During the Japanese invasions of Korea (1592–1598), National Masters Seosan and Samyeong raised armies that protected the nation, which improved the situation of Buddhism for a time.
+However, it was not until the political reforms of 1895 that monks were permitted in the cities again.
+Then, in 1899, under the leadership of Seon Master Gyeongheo (1849-1912), monks petitioned from Haeinsa to reestablish the traditions and the philosophical basis for a reconstructed Buddhist order.
+Eventually, the Wonjong and Imjejong orders of the Linji school were founded, and attempts were made to revive the doctrinal schools and to reestablish activities in the cities.
+These movements were soon suppressed during the Japanese occupation, which began in 1910.

 Reaction to the occupation by Japan was mixed in the Jogye.
 While some collaborated with the authorities, monks such as Yongsong and Manhae led efforts to keep Korean Buddhist traditions alive.
-In 1921 the Sonhakwon Seon Meditation Center was established, and in 1929, a Monks’ Conference of Joseon was held.
+In 1921, the Sonhakwon Seon Meditation Center was established, and in 1929, a Monks’ Conference of Joseon was held.
 In 1937, a movement for the establishment of a Central Headquarters began, which was successful with the building of the Main Buddha Hall of Jogyesa in Seoul in 1938.
-Finally in 1941 the Joseon Buddhism Jogye Order which was distinctly Korean and free from Japanese influence, was established.
+Finally, in 1941, the Joseon Buddhism Jogye Order which was distinctly Korean and free from Japanese influence, was established.
 This was the first legal Buddhist order in modern Korea and the precursor of today's Jogye Order.

 Following liberation from Japan in 1945, Seon monks who had preserved and cherished Korean Buddhist traditions began a purification drive to re-establish the traditional celibate orders and take back the temples from married priests, a remnant of the Japanese Occupation.
 Finally, in 1955 the Jogye Order was established centered on celibate monks; however, as a result of mediation between the elder monks and the government, already-married priests were also included.

-On April 11, 1962 Jogye Order of Korean Buddhism was officially established with three main goals: training and education; sutra translation into Korean from Hanja; and propagation.
+On April 11, 1962, the Jogye Order of Korean Buddhism was officially established with three main goals: training and education; sutra translation into Korean from Hanja; and propagation.
 These goals continue to guide the Jogye Order today as well.
 It was in 1947-1949 that a group of monks at Bongamsa began a movement advocating "Living According to the Teachings of the Buddha" and this provided the opportunity for the establishment of fundamental principles and traditions as well as the accepted ceremonies of the order.